2512500960/FMG-rootfs-extract/readme.md

    6. inside the `extract_kernel` function select a breakpoint right after the compressed kernel is decrypted and decompressed, and right before the kernel is ELF-parsed and relocated

       ![image-20240811151023977](imgs/typoraimage-20240811151023977.png)

-      after this piece of code, `input_data` is decrypted
+      after this piece of code, `input_data` is decrypted, a header begin with `0xFD377A585A` shows up like some magic number of compression

       and after the decompression, we could dump the vmlinux at 0x200000![image-20240811151442932](imgs/typoraimage-20240811151442932.png)

-​		in th ida python console, dump the kernel, we need two arguments, `output` and `output_len`, which we noted at the entrance of this procedure
+​		in th ida python console, dump the kernel, we need two arguments, `output` and `output_len`, noted at the entrance of this procedure

 ​		![image-20240811151758054](imgs/typoraimage-20240811151758054.png)

-7. at this point, we could use `vmlinux-to-elf` to convert the dumped kernel to elf, and the open it with ida
+7. at this point, we could use `vmlinux-to-elf` to convert the dumped kernel to elf, and the load it with ida

    ![image-20240811151933259](imgs/typoraimage-20240811151933259.png)